 - Provide notice to employees that “once normal operations resume, all employees who were onboarded using remote verification, must report to their employer within three business days for in-person verification” of the documents.

 - After physical inspection of the documents, employers must add “COVID-19” as the reason for the inspection delay and “documents physically examined” with the date of inspection to the Section 2 additional information field.

 Procedures for new hires who are subject to COVID-19 quarantine or lockdown protocols will be examined by DHS on a case-by-case basis.

 You may click here to view the full DHS guidance.

 As for the new Form I-9 in general, the updated form includes only minor revisions and clarifications to the instructions.
 The substantive revisions to the form include (1) adding Form FS-240 (Consular Report of Birth Abroad) to List C; (2) renumbering of List C due to combining existing documents into one category of birth certificates; and (3) changes to the electronic version of the form to add additional countries to the “Country of Issuance” and “Issuing Authority” fields.

 As a best practice, employers should verify that they are using the new Form I-9 at this time by checking the edition date and carefully review the requirements for remote verification if they have transferred to remote operations at this time.

-For more information about the updated Form I-9 and any other employment concerns, contact Marissa Lilja or any member of the employment group.
+For more information about the updated Form I-9 and any other employment concerns, contact Melissa Jones or any member of the employment group.